thma/LtuPatternFactory/README.md

 So far we are using functions directly and not as a parameter to some *higher order* function, that is we are using them without a computational context referring to them.

-In the next step we will set up such a computaional context.
+In the next step we will set up such a computational context.

 Let's assume we want to be able to apply our strategies defined above not only to single values but to lists of values.
 We don't want to rewrite our code, but rather reuse the existing functions and use them in a list context.